cai-zhi-jie/repo/readme.txt

-Git is a version control system today
+Git is a distributed version control system.